-- The fire exits are for emergency use only.
+The fire exits are for emergency use only.
 These exits are alarmed and monitored.
 Other than during emergencies, entrance to and exit from the building is only at the main entrance, which is serviced by security officers.
-Improper use of fire exits may result in disciplinary action, up to and including License Agreement termination. - Neither The Summit nor Queens College is responsible for loss or damage to personal property of residents.
-We encourage you to carry personal property insurance.
-If applicable, you should check your parents' policy to see if your property is covered in your room or apartment unit.
+Improper use of fire exits may result in disciplinary action, up to and including License Agreement termination.

-Reporting: SAFETY DEFINITIONS
+Reporting: Safety Definitions